MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_spawn_entity.md

 # Entity Documentation - minecraft:spawn_entity

-`minecraft:spawn_entity` adds a timer after which this entity will spawn another entity or item (similar to vanilla's chicken's egg-laying behavior).
+`minecraft:spawn_entity` adds a timer after which the entity will spawn another entity or item (similar to vanilla's chicken's egg-laying behavior).

 ## Parameters